Our Team

 Emma had two cats that are now in her reluctant parents’ custody until further notice, but she hopefully be getting a new four-legged friend in the near future to accompany her on hikes.
 Her other favorite activities include running, camping, the morning crossword, and playing games of all sorts.

-Rawnie Torres, DVM, CVMMP
+Rawnie Torres, DVM, CVMMP-SA, CVA, CVFT

 Rawnie and her husband of 15+ years are originally from Los Angeles, CA. They enjoy hiking, camping, gardening, and chasing after their many animals: 3 tiny humans, 2 dogs, and 2 cats.